 In the south of the region of Rethymnon, enclosed in a vastly vegetated area at the end of Kourtaliotiko gorge, lies Preveli beach.

 Nearby Preveli Monastery, one can walk to the beach surrounded by palm trees easily within minutes.
 The sandy beach of Prevelis stretches out with the splendid waterfalls flowing into the sea, making it one of the best beaches in Crete.

 By wandering around the beach on foot or with a water bike, you will get to experience the beauties of Preveli beach, which is one of the most striking sights of Crete.

 In the eastern part of Preveli beach stands a beautiful, imposing rock in the sea that resembles a heart -ideal for the hopeless romantics.
 Its out-of-this-world aesthetic and ethereal vibe, make for one of the sweetest experiences you’ll carry back home!

 Beach of Souda - credits: holidayify.com

-If you’d like to explore the bottom of the sea with a mask, on the right of the beach there are towering rocks, and on the left, there are small cliffs with rocks and shimmering waters that make swimming more interesting, while also being ideal for fishing and snorkeling.
+If you’d like to explore the bottom of the sea with a mask, on the right of the beach there are towering rocks, and on the left, there are small cliffs with rocks and shimmering waters that make swimming more interesting, while also being ideal for fishing, snorkeling, and scuba diving.

-The exquisiteness of Crete is unmatched, and although uncovering all of its beauties in one visit is nearly impossible, by visiting the beaches of Crete we have listed above, you’re one step closer to understanding what the island, its landscape, and its culture are all about.
+The exquisiteness of Crete is unmatched, and although uncovering all of its beauties in one visit is nearly impossible, by visiting the Crete beaches we have listed above, you’re one step closer to understanding what the island, its landscape, and its culture are all about.